-A traumatic brain injury (TBI) can be devastating both physically and mentally.
+A traumatic brain injury (TBI) can be physically and mentally devastating.
 Closed head trauma is more difficult than other injuries because from the outside, you might look completely healthy, but on the inside, your brain has suffered serious harm.
 Your loved ones may not understand what is causing you to act differently, why your memory isn't what it used to be, or why you struggle holding a job.
 When people can't see your injury, they often have difficulty grasping your pain.

-I have met individuals just like you who have had their lives turned upside-down in an instant.
+I have met individuals just like you who had their lives turned upside-down in an instant.
 I understand how complex this situation is, and how frustrated you probably feel.
-As the doctors have hopefully explained by now, the effects of a head injury can range from a couple weeks to a lifetime.
-Contrary to how you might expect a lawyer to feel, it is my sincere hope that your TBI resolves quickly, and that you make a full recovery.
+As the doctors have hopefully explained by now, the effects of a head injury can last from a couple weeks to a lifetime.
+It is my sincere hope that your TBI resolves quickly, and that you make a full recovery.

 However, if you are having any of the following brain injury symptoms, know that they are often associated with closed head trauma, and may call for additional medical care: